greenlifeit/gl-mobile-menu/README.md

-# Green Life Mobile Menu
+# GL Mobile Menu
-Add a responsive mobile menu for WordPress.
+WordPress plugin to Add a responsive mobile menu to your website.